Plasma-Vortex/rox/README.md

-# rlox
+# Rox

-A tree-walk interpreter coded in Rust, following the book Crafting Interpreters.

-Also my second Recurse Center project!
+An interpreter for the Lox programming language (defined in the book [Crafting Interpreters](https://craftinginterpreters.com/the-lox-language.html)), implemented in Rust.